freelawproject/free.law/content/pages/pacer-facts.md

 The CIT training site also allows you to practice ECF filings if you have an ECF account.

+### Is PACER used anywhere other than the federal courts?

+Yes!
+Mississippi [is using PACER][miss] for e-filing in their courts.

 ### Does PACER Have an API?

 Contrary to popular wisdom, PACER *does* have an API.
 This API allows limited search of PACER metadata across jurisdictions.
 It doesn't allow you to download documents and it's limited in a few other ways as well.